mvitez/thnets/README.md

 ## Installation

-Requirements for library: OpenBLAS (already part of the library for ARM and x86_64), CuDNN version 4 if compiled with the CUDNN=1 option.
+Requirements for library: OpenBLAS (already part of the library for ARM and x86_64), CuDNN version 4 if compiled with the CUDNN=1 option, OpenCL if compiled with the OPENCL option.
 Requirements for test: libpng and libjpeg
 Check the CUDA and CUDNN directories in the Makefile if using CUDNN.
 Make with "make".